Data Warehousing

 Guide to Data Warehousing and Business Intelligence

-There are two type of Internet Applications: authenticated and unauthenticated.
 An authenticated application is one that requires a login ID and password.
-An unauthenticated application allows visitors to use the Internet application without signing in.
-An authenticated applications can generate much business intelligence about customers, their preferences, interests and purchases.
+An unauthenticated application allows visitors to use the Internet application without needing to log in.

 Sometimes users aren't required to submit a registration over the Internet.
 Using data from their internal corporate data, the business sends a login ID and password to their customers.
 Each time the login ID is used, data is collected about the Internet session.